 7.3 To the extent that the Australian Consumer Law (or any other law which cannot be excluded) does not apply.
 Kennards makes no representations and gives no warranties other than those set out in these Hire Contract Conditions, and will not be liable to the Customer for any damages, costs or other liabilities whatsoever (including for consequential loss) in relation to the hiring of the Equipment by the Customer.

 Where the Equipment is at any time hired by the Customer to be located in the Remote Area, the following clauses will also apply, in addition to the obligations of the Customer under Clause 3 and elsewhere in these Hire Contract Conditions;

 (a) The Customer will pay an additional charge for any delivery, servicing and repair of the Equipment, and for any other attendance at the Remote Area by Kennards (‘Remote Area Charges’).
 The Remote Area Charges will be calculated on a per kilometer rate travelled by Kennards staff to and from the Remote Area, plus labour costs per staff member per hour (including

 (b) Mulitple items of Equipment hire by a Customer on the one site will only be charged for one call out fee;

-(c) The Customer is responsible at its cost for daily maintenance and care of all Equipment in its possession, including daily checking of all fluids (fuel, oil, water, battery levels etc) and general tightening of any loose nuts, bolts, belts or fittings and lubrication of all grease points.
+(c) The Customer is responsible at its cost for daily maintenance and care of all Multiple items of Equipment hire by a Customer on the one site will only be fittings and lubrication of all grease points.

-If the Customer breaches any clause whatsoever of this Contract and does not remedy the breach within 7 days notice of the breach, or becomes bankrupt, insolvent or ceases business then;
+If the Customer breaches any significant provision of this Contract and does not remedy the breach within a reasonable period of time (having regard to the breach), or becomes bankrupt, insolvent or ceases business then: